MOSSupport/The-Neo4j-Operations-Manual-v3.3-ko/security/authentication-and-authorization.md

 > This section describes authentication and authorization in Neo4j.

-<Icon id="info" /> For user management in Community Edition, refer to [Section A.3, “User management for Community Edition”](https://neo4j.com/docs/operations-manual/3.3/reference/user-management-community-edition/).
+<i class="fas fa-info-circle"></i> For user management in Community Edition, refer to [Section A.3, “User management for Community Edition”](https://neo4j.com/docs/operations-manual/3.3/reference/user-management-community-edition/).

 The section describes the following: